Social Security FAQs

 This benefit is computed as follows:

-· Where a pensioner dies before attaining age 72, a lump sum payment based on the present value of his unexpired but not exceeding 12 years pension will be made to his beneficiaries.
+· Where a pensioner dies before attaining age 75, a one time payment based on the present value of his unexpired but not exceeding 12 years pension will be made to his beneficiaries.

 (b) How to Apply for Survivors' Benefit